Introduction

 -

-2. For eligible Macao SAR Permanent Residents Identity Card holders aged 18 or above, what are the prior enrolment formalities for the Hong Kong e-Channel service?
+2. For eligible Macao SAR Permanent Residents Identity Card holders aged 18 or above, what are the enrolment formalities for the Hong Kong e-Channel service?

 Answer: -Enrolment in Macao